-The financial professionals servicing your account(s) are paid a salary, based on the revenue the firm earns from services provided.
+The financial professionals servicing your account(s) are compensated by receiving a salary.
+Their compensation is a straight salary based on the number of years of their experience and the services they provide to the firm.

 Do you or your financial professionals have legal or disciplinary history?